Valkje/STSP/README.md

 # STSP
-A Nengo Implementation of Short-term Synaptic Plasticity (STSP) as proposed by Mongillo, Barak and Tsodyks (2008)
+A Nengo Implementation of Short-term Synaptic Plasticity (STSP) as proposed by Mongillo, Barak and Tsodyks (2008).
+Based on the work by Matthijs Pals.
 ## How to use it
 In order to import the necessary classes/functions use:

 ```from stp_ocl_implementation import *```